RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/persistent-volumes.md

 To explicitly specify the persistent storage size, use the *volumeSize* property as described in the example above.

+{{< warning >}}
+Be aware the persistent volume size cannot be changed after deployment.
+Trying to change this value after deployment can result in breaking the operator.
+Please be sure your specified *volumeSize* is correct at the time of creation.
+{{< /warning >}}

 {{< note >}}
-We recommed that you omit the volumeSize definition from the REC declaration so that the Redis Enterprise Cluster deployment on Kubenetes use the default volume size.
+We recommend that you omit the volumeSize definition from the REC declaration so that the Redis Enterprise Cluster deployment on Kubenetes use the default volume size.
 {{< /note >}}